-Curriculum Standard 1 -Uses systematic, collaborative planning processes so that teachers share an understanding of expectations for standards, curriculum, assessment, and instruction 1.
+Curriculum Standard 1 -Uses systematic, collaborative planning processes so that teachers share an understanding of expectations for standards, curriculum, assessment, and instruction - 1.
 Exemplary A systematic, collaborative process is used proactively for curriculum planning.
 Nearly all teachers or groups of teachers, support staff, and leaders within the school have common expectations for standards, curriculum, assessment, and instruction.
-2. Operational A systematic, collaborative process is used regularly for curriculum planning.
-Most teachers or groups of teachers within the school have common expectations for standards, curriculum, assessment, and instruction. √ 3.
-Emerging A collaborative process is used occasionally for curriculum planning.
+2. Operational A systematic, collaborative process is used regularly for curriculum planning. ✓ Most teachers or groups of teachers within the school have common expectations for standards, curriculum, assessment, and instruction.
+3. Emerging A collaborative process is used occasionally for curriculum planning.
+3. Emerging Treonaborative process is used occasionally for earricatant planning.
 Some teachers or groups of teachers within the school have common expectations for standards, curriculum, assessment, and instruction.
 4. Not Evident A collaborative process is rarely, if ever, used for curriculum planning.
 Few, if any, teachers or groups of teachers within the school have common expectations for standards, curriculum, assessment, and instruction.